EddieHubCommunity/BioDrop/CONTRIBUTING.md

 - use inline suggestions to propose changes

 ### DON'Ts
-- don't be rude, disrespectful or aggressive
+- do not be rude, disrespectful or aggressive
 - do not repeat feedback, this creates more noise than value (check the existing conversation), use GitHub reactions if you agree/disagree with a comment
 - do not blindly approve pull requests to improve your GitHub contributors graph